El Club · Frías

 Ver detalle →

-Iglesia / ErmitaThe Church of San Vitores is a religious building in Frías (Burgos), identified in tourist sources as a church or hermitage and located at coordinates 42.76179, -3.29292.
-It is a building of strong patrimonial interest within the medieval historical complex of the town, today better known as an architectural testimony than as an active temple.
-The first known documentary mention dates from 1211, in texts linked to the nearby monastery of Vadillo.
-The sources consulted indicate that the building has undergone numerous transformations, collapses and reuses over time, even serving functions other than worship, such as grain storage.
-From the architectural point of view, it conserves a sober construction with little decoration.
-The descriptive tradition and the patrimonial files indicate the presence of a belfry of Romanesque origin and a Gothic portal, which suggests a medieval evolution with elements of different constructive phases.
-Its value lies both in the antiquity of the place and in its condition as a vestige of the religious history of Frías, where the building is part of the monumental landscape linked to the rocky hill and the medieval development of the town.
+Iglesia / ErmitaThe Church of San Vitores is a religious building in Frías (Burgos), identified in tourist sources as a church or chapel and located at coordinates 42.76179, -3.29292.
+It is a building of significant heritage value within the town’s medieval historic district, known today more as an architectural landmark than as an active place of worship.
+The earliest known documentary mention dates to 1211, in texts linked to the nearby monastery of Vadillo.
+The sources consulted indicate that the building has undergone numerous transformations, collapses, and repurposings over time, even serving functions unrelated to worship, such as a grain warehouse.
+From an architectural standpoint, it retains a simple structure with minimal decoration.
+Descriptive accounts and heritage records note the presence of a Romanesque bell gable and a Gothic portal, suggesting a medieval evolution incorporating elements from different construction phases.
+Its value lies both in the antiquity of the site and in its status as a remnant of Frías’s religious history, where the building forms part of the monumental landscape linked to the rocky hill and the town’s medieval development.

 Ver detalle →